Prosecutors: Couple had 14-year-old 'in tow' at Capitol riot

 Lawyers for the Spencers did not immediately respond to emails or telephone calls seeking comment.

 More than 670 people have been charged with federal crimes related to the Jan.
 6 riot.
-At lease 140 of them have pleaded guilty, mostly to misdemeanor charges.
+At least 140 of them have pleaded guilty, mostly to misdemeanor charges.

 Prosecutors compared Jenny Spencer’s case to that of Boyd Camper, a Montana man who brought his 10-year-old to the Capitol on Jan.
 6 but left the boy outside with a friend before storming the building.
 A judge sentenced Camper last month to 60 days imprisonment.